Pyrimidine Salvage Pathway: Significance in Cellular Metabolism

 2. Genetic Disorders

-Defects in enzymes involved in the pyrimidine salvage pathway can lead to various genetic disorders, affecting nucleotide metabolism and cellular function.
+Defects in enzymes involved in the pyrimidine salvage pathway can lead to various genetic disorders.
+These disorders affect nucleotide metabolism and cellular function.

 Example: Thymidine Kinase 2 (TK2) Deficiency